Essential Start-Up Tools – Advice From A Digital Marketer

 Autopilot can encourage your site visitors to leave an email.
 It will then send them a series of emails over a journey to help nurture each web visitor to a sale.

 But these are just two examples.
 More often than not, it’s our imagination that holds us back, not tools.

 I have commented recently that positive online reviews are pound for pound the single best online marketing tactic at the moment.
 So, you should start encouraging your customers to leave you good online reviews.

-Making this process a lot easier is Get Five Stars.
+Our Review Builder makes this process a lot easier.
 Simply set up your email templates, upload your customer list and wait for the responses.